 10. Share your life wisdom

 Each one of us has a particular wisdom we have garnered through our life experiences.
 Be sure to draw from your well of wisdom to help others.
 Don’t know where to start?
 Think about a challenging experience that taught you something valuable, or an insight from a book, or a talk that sparked an “aha!” moment for you.
 At the right time, share that insight with someone you think would benefit from the lessons you’ve learned, whether it’s a colleague, a stranger you’ve struck up a conversation with, or a member of a community group you belong to.
-You honour yourself when you value the gifts and lessons you have been given and then offer that precious wisdom from your heart to uplift the hearts of others.
+You honor yourself when you value the gifts and lessons you have been given and then offer that precious wisdom from your heart to uplift the hearts of others.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!